Forest-Economics-Goettingen/woodValuationDE/README.md

 Here, <strong>woodValuationDE</strong> contributes with a comprehensive wood valuation model considering the various influences on
 <em>assortment composition</em>, <em>harvest costs</em> and <em>wood
 revenues</em>.
-It simplifies the estimation of realistic wood values for broad field of bioeconomic applications.
+It simplifies the estimation of realistic wood values for a broad field of bioeconomic applications.
 A particular strength of
 <strong>woodValuationDE</strong> is the consistency of the data
 underlying the various models, including a set of disturbance scenarios.